Rolf Potts, author of the book Vagabonding, describes it as:

 Vagabonding travel doesn’t cost as much as you may think.

-You don’t have to be rich to travel extensively.
+Despite the widespread myth, you don’t have to be rich to travel extensively.

-There is no need to start hating money…it does come in useful.
+No need to start hating money…it does come in useful.
 But don’t structure your entire life around getting more of it!

 People are shaped by their experiences.
 When you only make time for experiences on weekends, it can take a long time to grow into the person you should be.
 What better way to get to know yourself than to accept the challenge of the road?